TRaSH-Guides/Guides/docs/Radarr/Radarr-recommended-naming-scheme.md

     !!! quote "Quote from a developer"

         TMDb is usually better as it guarantees a match, IMDb only gets matched if the TMDb entry has the correct IMDb ID association.
-We don't actually talk to IMDb
+We don't actually talk to IMDb...

 ------